 5 Things Joshua Teaches Us About Ministry Leadership

 Joshua is an excellent example of biblical courage.
-At Iron on Iron a few years ago, we examined the big picture of his life in God’s Word.
+At our youth pastor conference a few years ago, we examined the big picture of his life in God’s Word.

 - Joshua was born and raised as a slave and likely had no sense of entitlement.